ardcwong/DSFC13-Capstone/README.md

-## EskwelApps: Data Science Education Toolkit
+## EskwelApps: Eskwelabs' Data Science Education Toolkit

 **EskwelApps** is a comprehensive suite of tools designed to support aspiring students and data science fellows in their learning journey.
 Built with a focus on personalization, program guidance, and actionable feedback, EskwelApps helps users make informed decisions about their path in data science.
 The key features include: